robinsonfdossantos/Note-Taker/README.md

   <img src="./public/assets/images/welcome-page.png" alt="Welcome page" width="80%" height="80%" />

-  On the main page you will be presented with a list of notes you have created, where you can manage them by adding new notes, editing or removing them.
+  On the main page you will be presented with a list of notes you have created, where you can manage them by adding new notes or removing them.

   The animation below shows how the page works.